akick31/FCFB-Ref-Bot/README.md

 9. Navigate to github.com and create a Github account and then create a repository. named mine FCFB-Score-Logs.
-Whatever you name it, take your GitHub Username
-   + your repository name and copy and paste that into the logRepository section of the config file.
+Whatever you name it, take your GitHub Username plus your repository name and copy and paste that into the logRepository section of the config file.
 For example, for me it was "akick31/FCFB-Score-Logs"

 10. In Github, go to your profile settings->Developer settings->Personal Access Tokens->